wzhengsen/LuaOOP/README_EN.md

 -- where get means read-only, set means write-only.
 -- Associate the XY property with the Point.GetXY method.
 Point.get.XY = Point.GetXY;
--- Associate the X property with the Point.SetX method.
+-- Associate the X property with the Point.SetX method,you can also use the access qualifier.
-Point.set.X = Point.SetX;
+Point.protected.set.X = Point.SetX;
 -- It can also be defined directly as a member function. function Point.set:Y(y)
     self.y = y;